cynthialmy/cynthialmy.github.io/_posts/2025-01-17-ai-solution.md

 **Key Lesson: Static Systems Fail in Dynamic Environments**

-The most valuable realization was that trust in AI systems is not earned once—it is continuously maintained.
+The most valuable realization was that trust in AI systems is not earned once.
+It is continuously maintained.
 Every month brought new edge cases, shifting user expectations, and evolving document formats.
 The system survived because it was designed to adapt, not to be perfect on day one.

 ---
 Closing Reflection

-Building AI for procurement at Volvo Cars taught me that the hardest problems in enterprise AI are not technical—they are problems of control under uncertainty.
+Building AI for procurement at Volvo Cars taught me that the hardest problems in enterprise AI are not technical.
+They are problems of control under uncertainty.
 How do you deploy generative models in environments where errors have legal consequences?
 How do you maintain trust when the technology is inherently probabilistic?
 How do you build systems that degrade gracefully instead of failing catastrophically?

 The answer is not better models.
 It is better decision architectures.